What to study at university: the secret to success

 Overall rankings can be important, but don’t forget that it’s those other factors mentioned above that will matter when it comes to thriving in your studies and being successful overall.
 And remember this: employers are mostly interested in you – your grades, your interpersonal skills, and your overall suitability for a job.

-Don’t rule out a course or university just because it isn’t ranked in the top 20 – it might do other things well which turn out to be exactly what you need to succeed in your degree – and enjoy the experience along the way.
+Don’t rule out a course or university just because it isn’t ranked in the top 20.
+It might do other things well which turn out to be exactly what you need to succeed in your degree – and you’ll enjoy the experience along the way.

 To find out which of INTO’s network of university partners could be right for you, click here.